 Processing payroll and properly filing taxes to federal, state and sometimes local government entities can be a risky proposition.
 One small misstep could result in significant penalties.
 That’s why the majority of small to midsized businesses opt to partner with an expert rather than going it alone.
 But, not all technology is the right fit for every business; there’s no one-size-fits-all answer.
 Some providers sell off-the-shelf solutions without understanding the needs of your organization and then disappear, which is unfortunate.
 A payroll system should be configurable enough to work the way you need it to.
 And, your payroll provider should be by your side from the initial pre-purchase discussions through implementation and beyond to solid customer service when you need it.

-If you’re just beginning your search for a new payroll solution, check out these eight things to keep an eye on to help ensure you get the right system for your company.
+If you’re just beginning your search for a new payroll software program, check out these eight things to keep an eye on to help ensure you get the right system for your company.

 1. A Smooth Implementation Process